sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Installation/README.md

   - On Fedora the package ncurses-compat-libs must be installed
   - If you find no way to fix libtinfo.so.5 on your system, you may try creating it as a symbolic link to your system libncurses.so.5 (or even libncurses.so.6 or libtinfo.so.6)

+#### Modern bash

+Command completion for sfdk, the command line frontend to the Sailfish SDK, is only provided for bash shell interpreter.
+This requirement concerns especially macOS users, where the default shell is either a too old bash or zsh.
+If you plan to use Sailfish SDK from CLI on macOS, it is recommended to use newer `bash` and `bash-completion@2` packages from [Homebrew](https://brew.sh).

 See also [Sailfish SDK Known Issues](/Tools/Sailfish_SDK/Known_Issues).

 ## Sailfish SDK Installer